 But most of us want very similar big picture things in our lives.
-Most of us seem to gravitate towards happiness and healthiness.
+Most of us seem to gravitate toward happiness and healthiness.
 Most of us want to feel joy and laughter.
 Most of us want love and companionship.
-We are all sharing our time on earth in our own unique way, but with common potentials, and common limitations.
+We are all sharing our time on Earth in our own unique way, but with common potentials, and common limitations.

 Remember that sometimes it seems as if we have no other choice in life.
 We come upon a situation and can’t find any other way to resolve it.
 But there are ways you may not know about yet.
-You could trigger a defense mechanism, or you could ask yourself, “Am I open to an alternative to this reaction?”
+You could trigger a defense mechanism or you could ask yourself, “Am I open to an alternative of this reaction?”

 Another way to respond to the challenges in life is, “Does this matter in the grand scheme of things?”

-Some defense mechanisms can be helpful, and some might not be.
+Some defense mechanisms can be helpful and some aren’t.
 It’s just important to be aware of them and how and when you’re using them.
 Defense mechanisms are learned behaviors.
 And all learned behaviors can be replaced with new learned behaviors.
 It’s just a matter of deciding which ones you want to keep and which ones you want to toss.